towersvault/shinpokered/README.md

   - Fixed a bug where HP bar animation can print the wrong tile for 1 frame
   - Fixed junk tiles displaying for 1 frame when the game resets after displaying THE END
   - Fixed transitions when entering and exiting Rock Tunnel
+  - Fixed a bug catcher on route 9 being able to walk onto a ledge

 - Item Fixes